Getting started with MiRoCloud¶

 Make note of the Program Start block, which serves as an entry point for any program.
 It has two settings: Position Correction and Cliff Reflex.
 The former tries to make sure MiRo is following movement commands precisely, while the latter prevents MiRo from driving of a cliff (most of the time!).

-This example is interesting because it showcases blocks from different groups: loop control, time control, sensors, speaker, actuation and finally some custom Python blocks with commands for printing in the console.
+This example shows blocks from different groups: loop control, timers, sensors, audio, actuation and finally some custom Python blocks with commands for printing in the console.

 Further examples¶